Automatic Dependent Surveillance–Broadcast: Universal Access Transceiver (UAT)

-A universal access transceiver is a data link intended to serve the majority of the general aviation community.
+A universal access transceiver is a data link on the frequency 978 MHz.
+UAT is intended to serve the majority of the general aviation community in the United States.
 The data link is approved in the Federal Aviation Administration's "final rule" for use in all airspace except class A (above 18,000 ft.
 MSL).
 UAT is intended to support not only ADS-B, but also flight information service – broadcast (FIS-B), traffic information service – broadcast (TIS-B), and, if required in the future, supplementary ranging and positioning capabilities.
 Due to the set of standards required for this rule, it is seen as the most effective application for general aviation users.
 UAT will allow aircraft equipped with "out" broadcast capabilities to be seen by any other aircraft using ADS-B In technology as well as by FAA ground stations.
 Aircraft equipped with ADS-B In technology will be able to see detailed altitude and vector information from other ADS-B Out equipped aircraft as well as FIS-B and TIS-B broadcasts.
 The FIS-B broadcast will allow receiving aircraft to view weather and flight service information including AIRMETs, SIGMETs, METARs, SPECI, national NEXRAD, regional NEXRAD, D-NOTAMs, FDC-NOTAMs, PIREPs, special use airspace status, terminal area forecasts, amended terminal aerodrome forecasts (TAFs), and winds and temperatures aloft forecasts.
 These broadcasts serve to provide early adopters of the technology with benefits as an incentive for more pilots to use the technology before 2020.
-Aircraft receiving traffic information through the TIS-B service will see other aircraft in a manner that is similar to how all aircraft will be seen after they have equipped by 2020.
+Aircraft receiving traffic information through the TIS-B service will see other aircraft in a manner that is similar to how all aircraft will be seen after they have been equipped by 2020.
 The availability of a non-subscription weather information service, FIS-B, provides general aviation users with a useful alternative to other monthly or annual fee-based services.

 The UAT system is specifically designed for ADS-B operation.
 UAT is also the first link to be certified for "radar-like" ATC services in the United States.
 Since 2001 it has been providing 5 nmi en-route separation (the same as mosaic radar but not 3 nmi of single-site sensors) in Alaska.
 UAT is the only ADS-B link standard that is truly bidirectional: UAT users have access to ground-based aeronautical data (FIS-B) and can receive reports from proximate traffic (TIS-B) through a multilink gateway service that provides ADS-B reports for 1090ES-equipped aircraft and non-ADS-B equipped radar traffic.
-UAT equipped aircraft can also observe each other directly with high accuracy and minimal latency.
+UAT-equipped aircraft can also observe each other directly with high accuracy and minimal latency.
 Viable ADS-B UAT networks are being installed as part of the United States' NextGen air traffic system.